crashiscool1/cse15l-lab-reports/LabReport1.md

 ```
 {
+[user@sahara ~]$ cd lecture1
 [user@sahara ~/lecture1]$ cat

-^C
+S
+S
+S
+S
+D
+D
+HWLLO
+HWLLO
 }
 ```

 - Working directory was lecture1
-- I got this output because with no argument it just waits for users input
+- I got this output because with no argument it just waits for users input and types out whatever user types in.
 - It was an error

 2.